cliansang/uwb-tracking-ros/README.md

 ## Installation

-Clone this repo into your catkin workspace and install the dependencies if required by running the following in the top directory of your catkin workspace
+Clone this repo into your catkin workspace and install the dependencies if required
 ```
 rosdep install --from-paths src --ignore-src -r -y
+pip install pyserial
 ```

 Build the workspace: